Frequently Asked Questions

 The president of Concrete in Disguise, Stephen Allphin has been making concrete countertops for over 10 years.

 Concrete countertops is all we do.
 We’re not a company that pours driveways and decided that we could make countertops.
 Countertops and other precast products like sinks, fireplace surrounds, etc. is all we do, all day, every day.

 We have a reputation in the area for doing quality work and standing behind our work.
 If you have a problem after install, be it a week or two years, we’re going to be there usually within a day to figure out what’s happening.
 We have contractors and builders who use us repeatedly on their jobs, because they know we deliver on time and exceed the client’s expectations.

 We have a great crew that really cares about their work and treats every job as if it was going in their home.

-Dish soap and water is the best cleaning solution to use on your countertops.
+Dish soap and water and ammonia based cleaners like 409 are the best cleaning solutions to use on your countertops.
 See our Care and Maintenance page for more information.

 Real wood countertops may give a great aesthetic look but fall short in many practical ways.
 There generally are not a lot of sealers for wood that are food safe and hold up to the daily use of kitchen countertops.
 This would leave your countertops vulnerable to stains and scratches.
 You can also run into the issue of wood absorbing liquids that can cause swelling and bacterial growth.